dhebbeker/memorex-android/README.md

 ![screenshot of the app](documentation/res/memorex-app.jpg)

-In January 2018 an app for Android operating systems has been developed.
+In January 2018 an app for Android platforms has been developed.

-[@todo]: # "Add minimum system requirements specification."
-[@todo]: # "Add direct link to the current release APK."
+### Download and install

+Please refer to the [releases page][1] to download the Android application package (APK) file.
+The ability to install the package is limited on most Android devices.
+Please consult the Android documentation on [how to enable installation from "Unknown sources"][2] if necessary.

+[1]: https://github.com/dhebbeker/memorex-android/releases "release page on GitHub"
+[2]: https://developer.android.com/distribute/marketing-tools/alternative-distribution.html#unknown-sources "User opt-in for installing unknown apps"